 Annie Steele

-Annie's website translates her aesthetic expertise into a digital space inspired by a beloved French notebook.
+Annie’s website translates her design and aesthetic expertise into a digital space inspired by her real, beloved French notebook.
 The interface unfolds on a pristine cream canvas accented with her personal signature bright red.
-Bordered panels evoke carefully pasted scrapbook cards, travel recommendations read like pages from a well-worn diary, and refined serif typography maintains the vintage stationery feel throughout.
+Bordered panels evoke carefully pasted cards, travel recommendations read like pages from a journal, and refined serif typography maintains the vintage stationery feel throughout.
 An intuitive backend lets Annie continually refresh her content, keeping the site as current as the style confidante behind it.

 Susanna Moore

-Susanna’s site embodies the gravitas of her career while providing a contemplative space for her words to resonate.
-A split-screen layout creates a natural framing device for book covers and content, with refined serif typefaces conveying literary tradition.
+Susanna’s site embodies her elegance and straightforwardness, while providing a contemplative space for her words to resonate.
+A split layout creates a natural framing device for book covers and content, with refined serif typefaces conveying literary tradition.
 Book titles float across the screen like chapters in an unfolding narrative, positioned against a golden field that gives each work a gallery-like presence.
 The restraint of the design mirrors both Susanna’s dignified presence and the searing sparseness of her prose.

 Sascha Rothchild